-Legislative authority for imposing fees or levies is usually granted by empowering provisions that authorise the Executive to make regulations providing for fees or levies.
-This chapter will help to ensure that those empowering provisions are included in appropriate circumstances, and that the authority to make regulations is exercised in an appropriate manner.
+Legislative authority for imposing fees or levies is usually granted by empowering provisions that authorise secondary legislation to provide for fees or levies.
+This chapter will help to ensure that those empowering provisions are included in appropriate circumstances, and that the authority to make secondary legislation is exercised in an appropriate manner.